-NiMH LSD batteries can hold 70-80% of their charge for up to 10 years in storage, so they will be ready to use when you need them.
+NiMH LSD batteries can hold 70-80% of their charge for up to 10 years in storage, so they will be ready to use when needed.
 Some can be recharged 2,000+ times.
-Just make sure you have a good-quality smart charger and an alternative energy source like a portable solar panel.
+Ensure you have a good-quality smart charger and an alternative energy source like a portable solar panel.

-Lithium primary batteries aren’t rechargeable, but they have larger capacities and hold almost all of their charge for up to 20 years.
-You can toss them in a bug-out bag and count on them even years later.
+Lithium primary batteries aren’t rechargeable but have larger capacities and hold almost all of their charge for up to 20 years.
+You can toss them in a bug-out bag and count on them years later.

 Recommended Battery System for Prepping